-Our nation has become inured to usurpations from scotus.
+Our nation is accustomed to usurpations from scotus.
 What is worse, long after the detrimental effects of its usurpations become clear, it is practically impossible to reverse the rot or even fire the judges.
 Among its worst decisions is one from fifty years ago that today’s social justice warriors just love.
 Alabama plaintiffs in Reynolds v.
 Sims (1964) sought 14th Amendment relief from state legislative districts with unequal populations.

 Scotus: “We hold that, as a basic constitutional standard, the Equal Protection Clause requires that the seats in both houses of a bicameral state legislature must be apportioned on a population basis.
 Considerations of history, economic or other group interests, or area alone do not justify deviations from the equal-population principle.”
 Who knew the 14th Amendment of 1868 commanded state senatorial districts of equal population?